 Foods rich in complex carbohydrates may indirectly help with weight loss or maintenance of a healthy weight.
 Fruits, vegetables, whole grains, and starchy legumes are usually low in total fat and calories.
 A diet that contains adequate portions of these lower calorie foods may replace higher calorie foods, thus producing a caloric deficit.
 Because of their bulk, these foods provide a feeling of fullness that lasts longer when compared with less complex carbohydrate foods.
-High-fiber foods take longer to digest and absorb; thus the full feel-
+High-fiber foods take longer to digest and absorb; thus the full feeling lasts longer, and individuals may eat less often.